 See the Advanced Indian Pantry for other pulses to gather.

-For more detailed information about cooking with Indian rice, read Nik Sharma’s article in the San Francisco Chronicle.
+For more detailed information about cooking Indian rice, read Nik Sharma’s article in the San Francisco Chronicle.
 By the way, he has a great blog called A Brown Table and is the author of the new cookbook Season: Big Flavors, Beautiful Food.